What to do Right Now to be Ready for the Canadian Tax Deadline

 Your Social Insurance Number (SIN)

-Your Canadian SIN is a 9 digit number that allows you to be employed legally in Canada.
-You should have a SIN before to start your employment and you can obtain it from Service Canada.
+Your Canadian SIN is a 9-digit number that allows you to be employed legally in Canada.
+You should have a SIN before starting your employment and you can obtain it from Service Canada.

 However, it's possible that you received income other than employment from Canada and you do not have a SIN.